MLMaven/MLMaven.github.io/README.md

 mlmaven.com
 ============

-This is my personal/academic website as hosted on Github at [svmiller.com](http://mlmaven.com) and powered by Jekyll.
+This is our website as hosted on Github at [mlmaven.com](http://mlmaven.com) and powered by Jekyll.